-· Changing schools
+Changing schools

-Sex and Relationship Education.
+Relationship and Sex Education.

 Sex education is the right of the parent.
-St Erth School provides sex and relationship education (SRE) to support parents in fulfilling their responsibility.
+St Erth School provides Relationship and Sex Education (RSE) to support parents in fulfilling their responsibility.
 This curriculum is provided in addition to the statutory elements in Relationships and Health education.
 If parents are not happy with what the school provides as part of this curriculum they have the right to withdraw their child/children from this aspect of the curriculum.
 Details of how this process is managed can be found in section 3.3 of this policy.